 Hains Point 2301 Ohio Drive SW Washington, DC 20024

 Do you ever feel like you need to get out of the city for fresh air?
 There is plenty of room to roam around at the tip of the East Potomac Park!
 Two expansive playgrounds, room to play ball, a swimming pool, golf area, tennis courts, and cycling trail.
 Plus, viewing the Cherry Blossoms here is epic and not as crowded as the National Harbor.
 It also offers great sights of the Potomac River, Anacostia River, and Washington Channel–you’ll see fun boats!

 Harry Thomas Sr Park 1743 Lincoln Rd NE Washington, DC 20002

 This playground was named one of the 16 Coolest Playgrounds in the World by MentalFloss.com in 2015 and, also in 2015, was ranked #2 out of the 50 Best Playgrounds in America by the Early Childhood Education Zone.
-There are two play areas which are fenced in and have rubber surfaces.
+There are two play areas that are fenced in and have rubber surfaces.
 One is for younger kids and the other is for kids aged 5-12.
-There are many climbing structures, floating steps, a rock wall, swings, slide, gear boards, and more.
+There are many climbing structures, floating steps, a rock wall, swings, slides, gear boards, and more.

 Pirate Ship Playground at Anacostia Park 1900 Anacostia Drive SE, Washington, D.C.
 20020